Infurnalz/Infurnalz.github.io/bugreport.md

 ```
 It is a system that benefits everyone, as no matter how good your system is you will always have different degree's of delay.

 The expected behaviour is therefore that when you use a GCD ability, while having HS queued, you would expect that you could queue up your next ability and it would cast.
-However if HS is queued while this happens, it does not work, forcing you to spam buttons and experience delay in your casts.
+However if HS/cleave is queued while this happens, it does not work, forcing you to spam buttons and experience delay in your casts.
 Resulting in a decent dps loss.

 Older videos seem to display that it was not a bug back then, but as video quality is bad, and the systems generally had more latency it can be hard to determine.